ANCIENT EGYPT:

 ITINERARY*

-Day 2: Arrive Cairo - Saqqara Step Pyramid - Memphis
+Day 2: Saqqara Step Pyramid - Memphis

-In the morning we arrive in Cairo and check into our hotel.
-After freshening up we take a short drive to Saqqara where we see the remarkable Third Dynasty Step Pyramid of Djoser.
+In the morning we drive to Saqqara where we see the remarkable Third Dynasty Step Pyramid of Djoser.
 We then explore the well preserved Old Kingdom mastaba tombs of Mereruka and Kagemni.
 We see the Pyramid of King Tety and descend into the burial chamber to see the famous Pyramid Texts.
 In the afternoon we visit the ruins of Memphis where we see the colossal statue of Ramesses the Great in the local museum.
+Overnight Cairo.

-Day 3: Giza pyramids - afternoon visit to Khan el-Khalili markets
+Day 3: Giza pyramids

-The Pyramids at Giza |
+The Pyramids at Giza

-The statue of Ramesses at Saqqara |
+The statue of Ramesses at Saqqara

 Day 5: The Cairo Museum

-This day is set aside for the remarkable Cairo Museum with a guided tour concentrating on the New Kingdom remains.
+In the morning we return to Cairo where we visit the Cairo Museum concentrating on the New Kingdom remains.
 We see the statues and reliefs of the 18th Dynasty and Ramesside Period including the treasures of Tutankhamun.
-Lunch takes place in a nearby café.
-We see the Tanis treasure in the afternoon and there is free time for exploring other parts of the museum's collection.
+In the afternoon there is free time for exploring other parts of the museum's collection.
+In the evening we fly to Luxor.
+Overnight Luxor.

-Day 6: Fly to Luxor in the Morning - Luxor Temple - Luxor Museum
+Day 6: Luxor Temple - Luxor Museum

-The Ramesseum, Luxor |
+The Ramesseum, Luxor

-The Temple of Sety I, Abydos |
+The Temple of Sety I, Abydos

 Day 7: Walk the Theban Hills - Deir el-Bahri - Valley of the Kings

 In the morning we walk across the Theban Hills for a spectacular view over the Nile Valley.
 Our walk takes us to the famous mortuary temple of Queen Hatshepsut of the 18th Dynasty, including the newly reconstructed Third Terrace.
 We have lunch in a local cafe before travelling by bus to the Valley of the Kings.
 Here we see three of the royal tombs of the New Kingdom including the tomb of Merenptah (the Tomb of Tutankhamun is an optional extra).
+Overnight Luxor

 Day 8: Deir el-Medina - Tombs of the Nobles - Ramesseum

 In the morning we visit Deir el-Medina, the ancient village of the workmen.
 We explore the village and two superb painted tombs.
-We then see a number of the other painted tombs belonging to high officials of the New Kingdom in the so-called 'Valley of the Nobles'ainted tombs.
+We then see a number of the other painted tombs belonging to high officials of the New Kingdom in the so-called 'Valley of the Nobles'.
 This includes the tomb of Ramose, famous for its delicate carved relief.
-We have lunch in a nearby café.
+We have lunch in a nearby caf�.
 The afternoon is spent looking at the romantic ruins of the Mortuary Temple of Ramesses II, also known as the Ramesseum.
+Overnight Luxor.

 Day 9: Free day in Luxor

 This day is set aside for rest and relaxation.
 There are many activities: read a book, organise a balloon ride over the Theban Hills, ride a camel or donkey, take a felucca sail boat ride or shop at your own leisure in the markets.
-The Luxor area offers a remarkable concentration of other monuments which you can choose to explore at your own pace and it is easy to arrange transport.
+The Luxor area offers a remarkable concentration of monuments which you can choose to explore at your own pace and it is easy to arrange transport.
 The possibilities are endless!
+Overnight Luxor.

 Day 10: Day excursion by bus to Abydos and Dendera

-Luxor Temple at night |
+Luxor Temple at night

-Medinet Habu, Luxor |
+Medinet Habu, Luxor

 Day 11: Karnak Temple